 Our artist alumni perpetuate generosity, wisdom, and integrity within their communities and strengthen the Collective Spirit®, achieving greater access to unrealized cultural potential.

 Applicants must be an enrolled member or provide proof of lineal descendancy of a U.S. federally recognized tribe, a state recognized tribe, or be an Alaska Native or Native Hawaiian.

 IS THE FELLOWSHIP RIGHT FOR ME?

-The Cultural Capital fellowship is specifically for master artists who have been practicing their art for 10 years or more.
+The Cultural Capital fellowship is specifically for artists who are grounded in the rich cultural heritage of their Tribal Nations.
 Artists should also:

 SHARE A COMMITMENT TO PASSING ON ANCESTRAL KNOWLEDGE and practices within their communities.